MrPlatwnas/Quoridors-Engine/README.md

 If you want to write a patch for a bug you founded or an existing one then assign yourself at the corresponding issue, write a patch & provide documentation (comments) and make a pull request.
 If there is no issue for your bug then create one and follow the _**Report a bug**_ section.

 ###About the team
-The initial team of the project were Platon-Nikolaos "MrPlatwnas" Kiorpelidis (me) and Giorgos "GeorgeKo" Korillos for the "Introduction to Programming" course, but at this point it's a standalone project.
+The initial team of the project are:
+* Platon-Nikolaos "MrPlatwnas" Kiorpelidis
+* Giorgos "GeorgeKo" Korillos